rudiments-dev/hardcore/architecture/type-management.md

 * or has a default value, possibly with logic to calculate

 ### Inheritance
-In Rudimental architecture, inheritance only one of the mapping between `Types` operators.
+In Rudimental architecture, inheritance only one of the mapping `Command` between `Types`.

-### Operators
+### Mapping Commands
 Because in run-time application `Types` are not limited with static rules of compilation, `Type Management` can provide unique operations above `Types`
 * inheritance as factory to produce another `Type`
 * generation of `SerDe` in multiple formats, strict usage of `Field` constraints in various systems
+* One Entity to Many tables/topics support as multiple produced `Commands`
 * advanced manual and logical handling of cascade changes in `SerDe`.
 Requires `Impact Analisys`
 * `Versioning` - ability to instantiate multiple `Type Systems` with different changes
 * `Impact Analisys` - ability to mark `Types` and `Fields` affected with changes in different `Types` and `Fields` as `Unconsistent`.